webqit/webflo/README.md

 > **Note**
 > <br>The `Accept` header hint is already how browsers make requests on every page load.
 So, it just works!

-Now, for Single Page Applications, subsequent navigations, after the initial page load, just asks for the data on destination URLs and perform [Client-Side Rendering](#client-and-server-side-rendering) on the same running document.
+Now, for Single Page Applications, subsequent navigations, after the initial page load, just ask for the data on destination URLs and perform [Client-Side Rendering](#client-and-server-side-rendering) on the same running document.
 Navigation is sleek and instant!

 > **Note**
 > <br>Unless disabled in [config](#spa_routing), SPA routing is automatically built into your app's JS bundle from the `npm run generate` command.
 So, it just works!